Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 == The Solution: Symbolic Representation

 _Symbolic model checking_ uses Boolean formulas to represent _sets of states_ rather than enumerating them individually.
-This simple idea leads to dramatic improvements in scalability.
+This simple idea leads to significant improvements in scalability.

 The key insight: